 Any agreement around the responsible and safe use of online spaces and digital devices needs to be carefully unpacked with students.
 Even better, co-constructing agreements with students with clear links to school values often leads to greater buy-in, visibility and clarity around what appropriate and safe use looks like.
 Netsafe’s DIY Guide supports schools to work with students to build their own agreements, while the standard templates give schools something to adapt and customise.

-To maximise their value, it is recommended that the student user agreement be developed or customised in conjunction with students and where possible family and whānau.
+Netsafe’s standard user agreements have been designed to promote a culture of online safety and can support discipline processes if necessary.
+To maximise their value, it is recommended that the student user agreement is further developed in conjunction with students and where possible families and whānau.